brandur/sorg/content/passages-drafts/004-portugal.md

 ### Porto & port (#porto)

 I continued north from Coimbra to Porto.
-Portugal is cholk-full of picturesque cities, but this may be the most so.
-Built around the Douro River's estuary as it dumps into the Atlantic Ocean, Porto features Portugal's usual hilly landscapes and charming architecture, along with a wide river, stunning bridges to span it, and a tasting room for every brand of port you've ever heard of.
+Portugal is cholk-full of picturesque cities, but Porto takes the award for being the most so.
+Built around the Douro River's estuary (where it dumps into the Atlantic Ocean), Porto features Portugal's usual hilly landscapes and charming architecture.
+It also has a wide river bordered by high cliffs that provide stunning views, incredible bridges to span it, and a tasting room for every brand of port you've ever heard of.

-And speaking of port, let's get a few facts straight around
-naming:
+And speaking of port, I went in confused around the technicalities of where it comes from and what exports are allowed to have that name.
+Here are the facts in a form that's as easy to digest as you're likely to find:

-* Porto, or _Oporto_ derives its name from _o_ ("the") +
+* Porto, or _Oporto_, derives its name from _o_ ("the") +
   _porto_ ("port, harbour").
-Literally because it's a big port.
+Literally because it's a big port city.

 * Port, the fortified wine, is traditionally produced in Portugal's Douro Valley, about 100 kilometers east of